oroinc/documentation/user_guide/channel_guide.rst

 - **Name** (2): a name of the channel that will be displayed on the screen (and thus used to manage the Channel).

 - **Channel Type**: a drop-down, where you can choose a channel type that is more suitable for the Channel created.

+2a.
+Define Integration Details for a Magento Channel
+""""""""""""""""""""""""""""""""""""""""""""""""""""
+One you have chose a Channel Type = *Magento*, a new mandatory field **Integration*** will appear.
+Click *Configure integration* link to get to the form.

+The following fields should be specified:

+.. list-table:: **System Channel Entities**
+   :widths: 10 30
+   :header-rows: 1

+   * - Field
+     - Description

+   * - **Name***
+     - Configuration name.
+Mandatory field.
+Will be used to reffer to the configuration within the system (edit, assign, etc.)

+   * - **SOAP WSDL URL***
+     - Mandatory field.
+An http URL string to the WSDL of the SOAP-based service

+   * - **SOAP WSDL URL***
+       **SOAP API User***
+     - Mandatory fields.
+SOAP API credentials

+   * - **WS-I Compliance**
+     - Optional flag.
+Defines whether the configuration meets the requirements of Web Services Interoperability Organization guidelines

+   * - Sync start date
+     - Mandatory field The date to start the synchronization with; data uploaded into the Magento account since the date, will be added to OroCRM and can be processed therein.

+At this point you can click |BCheckCon| button, to check is the settings you have defined above are correct.
+Once the connection details have been verified the next fields will be filled with default settings.

+.. list-table:: **System Channel Entities (continued)**
+   :widths: 10 30
+   :header-rows: 1

+   * - Field
+     - Description

+   * - **Website***
+     - Mandatory field.
+The list of all the Websites available for the shop. *All Websites* option is chosen by default.
+       You can edit the field value and choose one of the Websites available.
+       Click "Sync website list" link if the list of Websites is outdated.

+   * - **Admin url**
+     - Optional field.
+An http link to the Administrator panel of the specified Magento store.

+   * - **Default owner***
+     - Mandatory field.
+Specifies Users that can manage the configuration.

 3. Fill the Channel with Entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^